 When you become an executor of an estate, you take on what’s called a fiduciary duty to that estate.
 This means that you have a responsibility to act in the best interest of the estate and its beneficiaries.

-If the decedent was receiving any government benefits, such as Social Security, be sure to contact the appropriate agencies to let them know the person has died.
-You should also notify the Post Office to have the deceased’s mail stopped or forwarded to your address and work with the local Department of Motor Vehicles to have their driver’s license cancelled.
+If the decedent had been receiving any government benefits, such as Social Security, you’ll need to contact the appropriate agencies to let them know the person has died.
+You should also notify the Post Office to have the deceased’s mail stopped or forwarded to your address, and work with the local Department of Motor Vehicles to have their driver’s license canceled.

-Contact insurers to terminate policies that are no longer needed.
+You’ll also need to contact insurers to terminate policies that are no longer needed.
 Close out financial accounts such as credit cards or bank accounts.
-Cancel accounts or subscriptions the deceased had, such as a cell phone plan or Netflix subscription.
+Cancel accounts or subscriptions the deceased had, such as a cell phone plan or a Netflix subscription.